 Keep out of the reach of children and pets.

-Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
+Store between 15 and 30 degrees C (59 and 86 degrees F).
 Protect from light.
 Get rid of any unused medication after the expiration date.

 To get rid of medications that are no longer needed or expired: